juliakloiber/superrr/_posts/superrr-lab-blog/2024-02-27-A Better Internet For All.md

 layout: post
 type: lab
 author: Larissa Rodiga
-title: Web Accessibility Training: A Better Internet for All
+title: Web Accessibility Training - A Better Internet for All
 description: A workshop by Accessibility Lab
 ---